 - The many Burkinabé who emigrate for work.
 An estimated three million Burkinabé worked in Côte d'Ivoire before violence broke out there in 2002.
 Large numbers fled back to Burkina Faso, but are now returning to Côte d'Ivoire.
 As many as 70% of these emigrés convert to Islam while away from home.
 Burkina churches are taking up the challenge by sending pastors and missionaries to reach these Burkinabé abroad, especially AoG, CMA and WEC, but more are needed.

 - Rapid urbanization continues as subsistence agriculture and traditional rural life prove inadequate to support families or to keep young people occupied.
 Rural churches now set up branches in the capital to maintain contact with their students and educated members; this also strengthens the church in the home territory.

 Christianity increased steadily across recent decades.
-Evangelicals grew from 10,000 in 1960 to 1.44 million in 2010, and continue to increase!
+Evangelicals grew from 10,000 in 1960 to as many as 2 million today, and continue to increase!
 The Church now faces a leadership crisis, as many new believers need discipleship.
 Pray for the Bible schools.
 Pray for godly wives for the pastors and evangelists who struggle to find a helpmate.
 Present and future Bible translators need prayer to complete their enormous task (28 active translation projects, with 12 more needed).

 Pray for the unreached.
 Despite church growth, increased evangelism and mission and continued responsiveness, 27 unreached peoples remain without an effective witness; 17 of these are Muslim.
 Most unevangelized lie within the area of witness of several existing mission projects.
 Churches and missions working in areas with unreached people often tend to favour more responsive or closely related peoples.
 Pray for the recruitment and deployment of pioneer workers from Africa and the world to evangelize the unreached.
 Specific challenges include: